achilleasa/dart_amqp_rpc/README.md

 }
 ```

+## RPC method interface

 Before writing your RPC server and client you need to first define your RPC method interface.
+This interface should be implemented by both the server and the client.
+When defining your interface keep in mind the following rules:

+- Your RPC methods should return ```Future```; otherwise, they will be ignored.
+- When using the protobuf codec, make sure you include the **type** on all arguments (input and output).
+The codec relies on this information to invoke the appropriate message constructors when processing incoming requests or responses.
-At this point, the library does **not** support methods with named parameters.
-Named parameters will be ignored
-when encoding/decoding RPC requests.
+- At this point, the library does not handling of named parameters to make it easier to interface with other languages that do not provide support for this feature.
+As a result, named parameters will be ignored when encoding/decoding RPC requests.

 ## RPC Server